lukasaron/data-discogs/README.md

 - `output` file name that will be created with the JSON output.

 ## Postgres Writer
-This writer has ability to write results into PostgreSQL database.
-In order to do this the specified environmental variables need to be defined:
+This writer can write results in a PostgreSQL database.
+To do this the specified environmental variables need to be defined:
 - DB_HOST (default: `localhost`)
 - DB_PORT (default: `5432`)
 - DB_NAME (default: `discogs`)